larose/optiverse/README.md

 INFO - Starting iteration 2/100
 INFO - Saved solution a037326a1b3740098ea928789675a80d, score: 2678.5583501149986
 ```

-Iterations are bounded by a step limit and a wall-clock limit, but **not** by
-cost, so check what the first few cost before leaving a long run unattended.

 ## What comes out of a run